-England called Hevingham, near the city of Norwich in Norfolk county, but there are other towns of similar names in England.
-The Saxon word "Ham" meant village', and the Old Norse word "Hami" similarly referred to 'homestead'.
-It is the suffix ham that leads one to believe that Hevenyngham was originally a habitation name.
+The Hevenyngham surname is most likely taken from the name of a village in England called Hevingham, near the city of Norwich in Norfolk county, but there are other towns of similar names in England.
+The Saxon word "Ham" meant "village," and the Old Norse word "Hami" similarly referred to "homestead."
+It is the suffix -ham that leads one to believe that Hevenyngham was originally a habitation name.

 Early Origins of the Hevenyngham family

 The surname Hevenyngham was first found in Norfolk at Hevingham, a village and civil parish in the union of Aylsham, hundred of South Erpingham.
 The first record of the place name was found in the Domesday Book of 1086 when it was listed as Heuincham and literally meant "homestead of the family or followers of a man called Hefa," from the Old English personal name + "-inga" + "ham."

 "Hevingham formerly belonged to the bishops of Norwich, one of whom, Walter de Suffield, in 1250 built a palace here, no trace of which now remains. "

 Early History of the Hevenyngham family

 This web page shows only a small excerpt of our Hevenyngham research.
 Another 129 words (9 lines of text) covering the years 1273, 1498, 1601, 1414, 1547, 1604, 1678, 1640, 1653, 1604, 1577 and 1633 are included under the topic Early Hevenyngham History in all our PDF Extended History products and printed products wherever possible.